Cuisinart All Foods Roll-Away Review

 The All Foods Roll-Away packs a powerful punch as far as output power goes.
 It has clear low, medium and high settings, but it gets hot.
 It's great for searing on its cast-iron grate.

-The All Foods starts right up, and the 15,000 BTUs will swiftly cook anything you throw at it.
-The built in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
-This product did go through fuel quickly and did not pass the wind test.
+The All Foods starts right up, and the 15,000 BTUs swiftly cook anything you throw at it.
+The built-in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
+This product did go through fuel fast and did not pass the wind test.
 On a very windy day, it required relighting four times during a twenty-minute cooking session.

-Though the lightest of the three standing cart style products that we tested, the All Foods felt like the heaviest.
+Though it's light for a standing, cart-style product, the All Foods felt like the heaviest.
 The main body of the grill is heavy, and moving it from a standing position into a folded one was the most challenging with this grill.

 There is also a hook bar on the bottom of the right side of the grill that has to be lifted up and off of the entire top of the wheel side of the cart.
 If you hold the hook up with your right hand and lift the whole grill off of the hook bar with your left hand, (all while keeping one foot on the bottom of the non-wheeled side of the cart) you are then left with the entire weight of the whole system in one hand.
 Gravity can quickly and nervously take over, while the left side of the grill wants to take a nosedive to the ground.
 You'll have to grab the handle with both hands and gently set it on the ground.
 Alternatively, you can hold onto the handle with one hand, and the top of the wheeled side of the cart in the other, and gently guide both to the closed position.